-Want to add an image or logo to your signature but not sure how big it should—or can—be?
-Find the best email signature image size below, and what to do about images on Retina displays.
+Want to add a graphic or logo to your signature but not sure how big it should—or can—be?
+Find the best email signature image size here, and what to do about images on Retina displays.

 First, You Can Count on Photoshop,

-and it works like this: choose the last item in the Eyedropper tool’s fly-out menu, then click on items in your image to count.
+and it works like this: choose the last item in the Eyedropper tool’s fly-out menu, then click on items to count.

 If you want, you can change the color and size of the labels.

-What Is the Best Email Signature Image Size?
+This Is the Best Email Signature Image Size

-Images, in signatures like elsewhere, should help your message, not hinder it.
-That means the image, graphic or logo should be topical, crisp and on point.
+Images, in email signatures like elsewhere, should help your message, not hinder it.
+That means the graphic or logo should be topical, crisp and on point.

-It also means the image needs to be of the appropriate size: an image too wide can make the whole message wider than what is shown on screen—and the poor reader scroll or drag their fingers all the time.
+It also means the image needs to sized appropriately: if it is too wide, the whole message is wider than what is visible on screen—and the poor reader has to scroll or drag their fingers back and forth to read your email.

-- your email signature image (plus any words to be shown next to it) should not exceed the typical width seen by the recipient or some 300–600 pixels.
+- your email signature graphics (plus any words to be shown next to it) should not exceed the typical width seen by the recipient or some 300–600 pixels.

 As a general rule,